JimPetko/HighResVideoCaptureSample/README.md

 - Open the solution (.sln) in Visual Studios 2015 or newer. .NET Framework 4.8 is required to build the sample but older versions are also supported.
 - Once open, press F5 to start the build.
 - If you get a 'BadImage' exception, modify the build target from Any CPU to x86.
+Removing Game Controller functionality will then allow operating a camera in another platform.
 - If you get any 'DLL missing' exceptions, make sure to put a copy of 'TwCameraLib.dll' & 'TwCameraLibNET.dll' in the same directory as the executable.
-- If SlimDX
+- If SlimDX.dll is not present in the same directory as the executable, you might need to restor the NuGet Pkgs in Visual Studio./

+## Alternatives to Consider

+Capture may also funciton from a keystroke on the keyboard.
+If this is the case, Digital Doc would implement a listener script that will pass the Game Controller signal to a keystroke(or series of keystrokes).